 SSH port forwarding, also known as SSH tunneling, is the process of transmitting data over an encrypted secure shell connection between a local and distant server.
 It allows users to access services that firewalls would otherwise restrict or prevent.

-SSH port forwarding enhances security by encrypting data transmitted through the tunnel and protecting it from potential interception or eavesdropping.
-It’s a powerful feature often used by system administrators, developers and users needing secure access to resources across different networks or to bypass network restrictions.
+SSH (Secure Shell) is a network communication protocol that uses cryptography to enable remote, encrypted connections to and from devices, allowing two computers to share data and communicate securely over unsecured networks.
+By encrypting data, SSH port forwarding enhances security transmitted through the tunnel and protects it from potential interception or eavesdropping.
+It is a powerful feature often used by system administrators, developers and users needing secure access to resources across different networks or to bypass network restrictions.

 There are three types of SSH port forwarding:

 We will explore the different types of port forwarding in detail later in the article.
-First, let’s understand how port forwarding works.
+First, let’s understand how port forwarding works and how to perform it.

-Port forwarding, also known as port mapping, is a computer networking technique that enables desired internet traffic to be sent to a particular device on a private network.
+Port forwarding (or port mapping), is a computer networking technique that enables desired internet traffic to be sent to a particular device on a private network.
 In order to reroute the incoming traffic, rules are created on a router or firewall.

-Here are the two examples of creating rules for a router or firewall to enable port forwarding.
+Here are two examples of creating rules for a router or firewall to enable port forwarding:

 Port Forwarding Example 1